gsTavares/dio-santander-design-patterns-lab/README.md

-# Singleton design pattern using pure Java
+# Singleton, strategy and facade design patterns using pure Java